SHIMURA0/golang-for-baby/README.md

 ```go
 package ${filename}
 ```
 where ${filename} is the name of the go script.
-In this way, a go project is structured as a collection of packages
+In this way, a go project is structured as a collection of packages。

+this is $\mathscr{A}$